UW-INFO442-SP24/reading-rabbit/README.md

 ## References
 - Suga, M. "Education - United Nations Sustainable Development."
 [United Nations](https://www.un.org/sustainabledevelopment/education/).
 - Daley, S. G., Xu, Y., Proctor, C. P., Rappolt-Schlichtmann, G., & Goldowsky, B. (2020).
 "Behavioral Engagement among Adolescents with Reading Difficulties: The Role of Active Involvement in a Universally Designed Digital Literacy Platform." *Reading & Writing Quarterly*, 36(3), 278–295.
 [DOI](https://doi.org/10.1080/10573569.2019.1635545)

-## How to Contribute
-Interested in contributing to Reading Rabbit?
-Please read our CONTRIBUTING.md to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes to the project.

-## License
-This project is licensed under the [LICENSE NAME] License - see the [LICENSE.md](LICENSE.md) file for details.